wp-plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.15.28 =
+* Fixed a few bugs in the Core Files Check that was preventing it from fixing some unusual file modifications.

 = 4.15.27 =
 * Fixed a major bug that made multisite scan extremely slow and sometimes error out.